mwiater/docker-websockets/README.md

 # Node.js WebSocket example in Docker

-Baeds off of this example, but made to work as a Swarm Service: https://github.com/lrutten/docker-nodejs-ws
+Based off of this example, but made to work as a Swarm Service: https://github.com/lrutten/docker-nodejs-ws

 ```
 docker service create \